Lahminewski/Litho/README.md

 # Litho
-This mini CMS is in alpha, so there's no doc yet. 😅
+This mini CMS is in alpha, so there's no doc detailed yet. 😅

 But basically:
 - It unzips on a server with php.